bernie-skipole/inditest/README.md

 example2.py Simulated thermostat with settable target.\
 example3.py Window control snooping on thermostat.\
 led.py Raspberry Pi LED driver.\
-simulated\_led.py Simulates gpiozero.LED so can be run without an actual LED\
 temperatureclient.py client printing temperature as it is received.